 In the course of using the online shop, your data will be received by those who require the data to fulfil our contractual and legal obligations.
 Our processors (Art.
 28 GDPR) may also receive data for these purposes.
 These are companies in the [IT services, production of photographic products, logistics, telecommunications and debt collection]categories.
 A data transfer to recipients external to [Simon Whitehead Photography] takes place only if legal provisions so permit and you have given your consent or we are authorised to issue such information.
 Under these conditions, recipients of personal data may be, for example: public bodies and institutions (e.g. supervisory authorities) in the presence of a statutory or official obligation.
 Other data recipients may be those for which you have given us your consent for the transmission of data or have waived your consent.

 5. How long will my data be stored?

 Where necessary, we process and store your personal data to the extent necessary to comply with our contractual obligations.
 In addition, we are subject to various retention and documentation obligations.
 The time limits for storage and documentation can be two to ten years.
 Finally, the storage period is also assessed according to the statutory limitation periods, which are usually three years, but can also be up to thirty years in certain cases.

 6. Is data transmitted to a third country or to an international organisation?

 Data transmission to third countries (states outside the European Economic Area, EEA) takes place only to the extent necessary to fulfil our contractual requirements towards you, if required by law, or if you have given us your consent.
 We will inform you separately about the details if doing so is required by law.
-[If applicable, for the use of other service providers outside the EU]

 7. What data privacy rights do you have?